AlexanderBagel/CPUView/README.md

 4. In debug mode select menu "View->Debug Windows->CPU-View" or press Ctrl+Shift+C
 5. Enjoy

+### Known issues:
+If during rebuild Lazarus writes "Fatal: Can't find unit dlgCpuViewImplementation used by CpuView.Reg", is necessary:
+1. Compile the CPUView_D package again
+2. Rebuild the IDE again
+The reasons for this error are not yet clear.

 ### Debug Log and Crash Dump
 The debug log is stored in the following path: “lazarus_path\config_lazarus\cpuview\debug.log”.
 It is created when the CPU-View dialog is first opened, and contains all logs added during the session (i.e. until Lazarus is finally closed).